-The Board met four times during the last fiscal year.
-The Company encourages all directors to attend each annual meeting of the shareholders, but has no formal policy requiring attendance.
+The Board met four times during the 2016 fiscal year.
+The Company encourages all directors to attend each Annual Meeting of the shareholders, but has no formal policy requiring attendance.
 All current directors attended the prior year's annual shareholders meeting and 75% or more of the Board meetings and meetings of the committees on which they served.
-Below is a table that provides current membership and fiscal year 2010 meeting information for each of the Board committees:
+Below is a table that provides current membership and fiscal year 2016 meeting information for each of the Board committees:

+Nominating &

-Name Executive Audit Compensation Nominating & Governance
+Name Executive Audit Compensation Governance

-Mark E. Schwarz X -
+Mark E. Schwarz X X X

-Clinton J. Coleman X X
+Clinton J. Coleman

 William C. Hammett, Jr. X X

 Steven M. Johnson X

 Robert B. Page X X

 Ramon D. Phillips X X X

-James K. Zielke X

-Number of Meetings in Fiscal 2010 0 6 3 0
+Number of Meetings in Fiscal 2016 0 4 2 1